 Eating certain foods.
 A number of foods can cause your belly to bloat.
 These include carbohydrate-rich and fatty foods, dairy products, legumes, certain fruits and vegetables (such as Brussels sprouts, cabbage, and apricots), and artificial sweeteners.
 You don’t have to cut out these foods altogether, but notice if they cause problems and eat them in moderation.

 Food sensitivities or allergies.
 Lactose (in dairy products) and gluten (in wheat products) can trigger stomach bloating in some people.

 If you experience chronic bloating, talk with your doctor about possible causes and solutions.
-Learn more at the UPMC Digestive Disorders Center.
+Learn more at the UPMC Digestive Health Care.

 Editor's Note: This gallery was originally published on , and was last reviewed on .